Server you are connected is using security certificate [Error Fixed]

 Note:

-It is recommended that you don’t install certificates unless it is a custom certificate or a certificate particular to a certain mail server.
+It is recommended not to install certificates unless it is a custom certificate or one specific to a particular mail server.

-The good thing is that you don’t need to install certificates while connecting to many of the popular mail servers.
+The good news is that you don’t need to install certificates when connecting to many popular mail servers.

 You only need to install certificates for those mail servers whose certificates are not generated by a Certificate Authority.
-These certificates are called “Self-Signed Certificates” and are the only certificates that need installation.
+These certificates are called “Self-Signed Certificates” and are the only ones that require installation.

 ABOUT THE AUTHOR